 II.
-Risks associated with the medicine and activities to minimise or further characterise the risks
+Risks Associated with the Medicine and Activities to Minimise or Further Characterise the Risks

-Important risks of sitagliptin/metformin, together with measures to minimise such risks and the proposed studies for learning more about sitagliptin/metformin's risks, are outlined below.
+Important risks of Ivermectin, together with measures to minimise such risks and the proposed studies for learning more about Ivermectin's risks, if any, are outlined below.